-The SEA highlights that the majority of the drought permit/order measures considered for inclusion in the draft DP would have no greater than minor adverse effects across the SEA objectives.
-This includes the drought orders/permits for Brownsover on River Avon, Derwent Reservoirs, Eathorpe on River Leam, Wyelands on the River Wye and River Dove.
+The SEA highlights that the majority of the drought permit/order measures considered for inclusion in the final DP would have no greater than minor adverse effects across the SEA objectives.
+This includes the drought orders/permits for Brownsover on River Avon, Derwent Reservoirs, Eathorpe on River Leam and River Dove.